Interactive visual analysis: Levels of IVA

 The IVA tools can be divided into several different levels of complexity.
 These levels provides the user with different interaction tools to analyze the data.
 For most uses, the first level will be sufficient and this is also the level that provides the user with the fastest response from the interaction.
 The higher levels make it possible to uncover more subtle relationships in the data.
 However, this requires more knowledge about the tools and the interaction process has a longer response time.

 Base level

-The most simple form of IVA is the base level which consists of brushing and linking.
+The simplest form of IVA is the base level which consists of brushing and linking.
 Here the user can set up several views with different dataset variables and mark an interesting area in one of the views.
 The data points corresponding to the selection is marked automatically in the other views.
 A lot of information can be derived from this level of IVA.
 For datasets where the relationships between the variables are reasonably simple, this technique is usually sufficient for the user to achieve the required level of understanding.